Course Content

 India at a Glance

 India is a huge country in South Asia, sharing land borders with Pakistan, China, Nepal, Bhutan, Bangladesh, and Myanmar.
 It also has sea borders with Sri Lanka and the Maldives.
 The capital of India is New Delhi, but the biggest city is Mumbai (also called Bombay).
+India’s geography is very diverse, with six big rivers, many lakes, fertile plains, and dry deserts packed into one country.
+The weather changes as you move from region to region, which is why kids in Kashmir play in snow while children in Lakshadweep swim in the sea.

 India has: